enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         mesh(x, y, z, ...)

-    x, y, z are 2D arrays giving the positions of the vertices of the surface.
+    x, y, z are 2D arrays of the same shape giving the positions of the vertices of the surface.
 The connectivity between these points is implied by the connectivity on the arrays.

     For simple structures (such as orthogonal grids) prefer the surf function, as it will create more efficient data structures.